Skip to main content

 Last update:

-You can Create a cloud server with a ready-made GitLab application и with the GitLab Runner app.
+You can create a cloud server with an out-of-the-box GitLab application.

 Create a cloud server with GitLab